UHBiocomputation/UH-biocomputation-web/content/20180321-singular-spectrum-analysis-a-very-short-introduction-.rst

 :slug: singular-spectrum-analysis-a-very-short-introduction-
 :summary: Yi Sun's journal club session on Singular Spectrum Analysis

 Singular Spectrum Analysis (SSA) can be used for smoothing time series and extracting the trend and oscillatory components.
-In this talk, I shall introduce the basic idea of  SSA and explain how it works by giving a simple example.
+In this talk, Yi will introduce the basic idea of SSA and explain how it works by giving a simple example.

 **Date:** 23/03/2018 |br|
 **Time:** 16:00 |br|